10 Things I Do To Sleep Better

 The sleep habit I probably hear or read about most often is to stick to a regular sleep pattern.
 For many years, I used to get up at a regular time during the week to go to work.
 However, I had no set bedtime – it could be anything between 10 p.m. and 2 a.m.

 At the weekend, like many young people, I’d often stay out late on Friday, Saturday, or both.
-And then have a long lie-in on Saturday, Sunday, or both.
+Naturally, a late night out was usually followed by a lie-in on Saturday, Sunday, or both.

-It wasn’t unusual for me to wake up on a Sunday with a hangover, watch movies and eat pizza (like a normal person).
+It wasn’t unusual for me to wake up on a Sunday with a hangover, watch movies and eat pizza.
 However, I wouldn’t be tired enough to sleep well on Sunday night, which in turn would knock my whole week out of sync.

 The answer?

-For one thing, I don’t drink any more so my sleep isn’t affected by parties or hangovers.
+For one thing, I gave up alcohol nearly five years ago, so my sleep isn’t affected by parties or hangovers.
 And unless I’m feeling particularly sleep deprived and need to recharge my batteries, I go to bed and get up at more or less the same time every day of the week.

 If I do stay up later at the weekend one night, I still set my alarm for a reasonable time the next day, making do with a bit less sleep but keeping my schedule on track.